Kanasjnr/Fundly/README.md

 ## Support

-If you encounter any issues or have questions, please file an issue on the GitHub repository or contact our support team at fundly101@gmail.com.
+If you encounter any issues or have questions, please file an issue on the GitHub repository or contact our support team at info@fundlyapp.xyz.